thaotruongprivate/petitions-react/README.md

 This will be serve on http://localhost:3000

 - install npm in your computer with the [instruction here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+- clone the repository
+- create an .env file from .env.example `cp .env.example .env`
 - run `npm install`
 - run `npm start`